Things We Didn't Think Could Happen in America - 3.22

 Yeah, that's a crime.

-So then who is Brennan to t lecture anybody about what Putin may or may not have when all he's really doing is playing politics?
+So then who is Brennan to lecture anybody about what Putin may or may not have when all he's really doing is playing politics?

 You know what?

-I John Brennan has seen far more intelligence than anyone in this room and probably anybody listening.
+John Brennan has seen far more intelligence than anyone in this room and probably anybody listening.

-So you I I do have to take him at his word that he has seen some truly problematic things.
+So I do have to take him at his word that he has seen some truly problematic things, setting aside what he might have done or not have done in terms of wrongdoing.

-But having served the amount that I have and been privy to the information that I have been, I know that when he tells uh the story of Russia and when he talks about Trump in the light that he talks about him, it is completely one-sided.
+But having served the amount that I have and been privy to the information that I have been, I know that when he tells the story of Russia and when he talks about Trump in the light that he talks about him, it is completely one-sided.

 And that's the thing about intelligence.

-If I have more information than you do, I I can then feed you what I need to feed you in order to make you think whatever I want you to think.
+If I have more information than you do, I can then feed you what I need to feed you in order to make you think whatever I want you to think.

-Samantha power.
+Samantha Power.

 Samantha, excuse me, Samantha Power.